-Effective teachers do not yell at or belittle students.
-Even in difficult situations, they talk with students in a respectful way, help students obtain information and make choices, use their own power while sharing power with students in multiple ways.
+We were particularly taken with the way in which effective teachers talked with students.
+At the minimum, effective teachers did not yell at or belittle students.
+Even in difficult situations, they talked with students in a respectful way, helped students obtain information and make choices, used their own power while sharing power with students in multiple ways.